-Suppose, for example, you create two instances of class Animal and initialize their instance variables as shown in Example 10.9.
+Suppose, for example, you create two instances of class Animal and initialize their instance variables as shown in Example 10.5.

 '''

-| aLemming aDugong |
+| aLemming |

-aLemming := Animal new.
+aLemming := Animal new

-aLemming name: 'Leopold'.

-aLemming favoriteFood: 'grass'.

-aLemming habitat: 'tundra'.

-aDugong := Animal new.

-aDugong name: 'Maybelline'.
+name: 'Leopold';

-aDugong favoriteFood: 'seaweed'.
+favoriteFood: 'grass';

-aDugong habitat: 'ocean'.
+habitat: 'tundra';

+predator: 'owl';

+yourself.

+UserGlobals at: #aLemming put: aLemming.

 '''

-You then decide that class Animal really needs an additional instance variable, predator, which is a Boolean - true if the animal is a predator, false otherwise.
-You create a class called NewAnimal, and define it to have four instance variables: name, favoriteFood, habitat, and predator, creating accessing methods for all four.
-You then migrate aLemming and aDugong.
-What values will they have?
+You then decide that class Animal needs an additional instance variable, predator.
+You create the class called NewAnimal (as described in Example 10.2, with four instance variables: name, favoriteFood, habitat, and predator.
+You then migrate aLemming.

-Example 10.10 takes the class and method definitions for granted and performs the migration.
-It then shows the results of printing the values of the instance variables.
+Example 10.6 performs the migration, and then shows the results of printing the values of the instance variables.